Murder of Marie Wilks: Investigation and arrest

 West Mercia Constabulary set up interview areas in nearby service stations and also detained motorists in their search for witnesses.
 On 24 June, an artist's impression of a possible suspect was released, with further witness descriptions of a blond man seen at the crime scene.
 He was described as "of young appearances, in his 20s", blond crew cut hair, with possible yellow or orange highlights.
 He had pale skin and a long sharp nose.
-This man had been seen driving his silver-grey car onto the hard shoulder next to Wilks's car, and a similarly-described man had been seen by witnesses near Wilks at the emergency telephone.
+This man had been seen driving his silver-grey car onto the hard shoulder next to Wilks's car, and a similarly described man had been seen by witnesses near Wilks at the emergency telephone.
 Several witnesses corroborated the sighting.

 Experts attempted to examine an automatic tape machine by the site of the phone box, believing that it may have recorded the attack.
-On 25 June, a reconstruction was filmed on the M50, with WPC Taryn Green dressed in a similar pink and white maternity dress to the one Marie had worn.
+On 25 June, a reconstruction was filmed on the M50, with WPC Taryn Green dressed in a pink and white maternity dress similar to the one Marie had worn.
 On 28 June, following an identity parade, Edward Owen Browning was charged with the abduction and murder of Marie Wilks.

 Evidence against Eddie Browning

 The artist's impression of the suspect in the Wilks' case, compared to Eddie Browning.
 Browning was later found to have been wearing a blue and white striped shirt on the day of the murder, as the suspect was described and depicted in the artist's impression.

 Several witnesses saw a silver-grey Renault 25 both at the murder scene and parked where the body was found.
 Browning was driving a silver-grey Renault 25 that day.

 "Eddie" Browning was a former Welsh Guardsman who had been rejected by the SAS and who worked as a night club bouncer in a South Wales social club.
 He lived in Cwmparc, in the Rhondda Valley area of South Wales, and was said to live off his 'hard man' reputation as a bouncer.
 He was married, and expecting a baby with his wife, Julie, although he was also cheating on her at the time.
 This was his second marriage, with his first marriage notably having broken up because of Browning's violence.
 He had a reputation for mindless, random violence and had a criminal record, including two convictions for assault.
 He had only recently been released from prison in 1986, having served a seven-year sentence for aggravated burglary.
-At the time, police had found a revolver he used to threaten victims buried in his garden.
+At the time, police had found a revolver, which he used to threaten victims, buried in his garden.
 He had also once chased two policemen with a samurai sword.
 He was considerably stressed at the time of the murder because he had recently developed the life-changing condition diabetes.